monoclex/Scarlet/README.md

 # Scarlet
-Scarlet - Codename for the APIs provided at api.sirjosh3917.com
+Scarlet is the new Minimap Viewer API for EE & EEU, yielding immensely better performance than the predecessors and fully open source.